 A healing period of 2-3 months follows, allowing the bone and implants to integrate (attach and fuse).
 At the next appointment we take an x-ray to confirm that the implant is ready to be uncovered.
 Another small incision is made in the gum to expose the tops of the implants.
 A healing cap (a round piece of metal that holds the gum away from the head of the implant) is placed on top of each implant.
 This will help guide your gum tissue to heal correctly, and is left in place for 10-14 days.
 At that time, the healing caps are switched out for regular abutments (aka the 'male attachments').
 As long as everything looks good from a post-op perspective (no swelling), we will take a full impression to capture your jaw, the implants, and relationship to the opposing arch.
 A model is made from the impressions, and is then used to make the denture framework and teeth.
 What follows, are a series of appointments that look identical to having a regular denture made.

 We understand that dentistry can seem confusing and overwhelming, especially if you haven't done a few years of dental school.
-Please give our office a call at (207) 782-5308.
+Give our office a call at (207) 782-5308.
 We'll be happy to answer any questions you have, or set up a time where you can meet with me - one on one - I have all kinds of cool models and examples that I can show you!